How Does Down Payment Assistance Work?

 Down payment assistance programs can speed up the process and help you get into a home by giving (or loaning) you money for a down payment.
 In some cases, this money will have to be repaid, though possibly not until you sell your home; in other cases, it never has to be repaid, making it literally “free money.”

-There are currently over 2,600 down payment assistance programs across local and national government agencies, lenders, and banks.[2]
+There are currently over 2,619 active down payment assistance programs across local and national government agencies, lenders, and banks.[1]
 If you qualify for down payment assistance, you have a lot of options— and you may also have a lot of company.
 Our recent study found that if mortgage rates don’t fall below 6% in 2026, one in five buyers plans to look into down payment assistance.

 Types of down payment assistance programs